Main Points to Remember

 Aim for the Decision-Maker.
 Getting real interest is about quality.
 One comment from a Senior Manager in your field is worth more than 10,000 "Nice post!" likes from people you don't know.

-Why do my well-researched posts with outside links get ignored, but a simple text update gets lots of views?
+Why do LinkedIn posts with links get fewer views?

 The Real Reason: Social media sites want to keep you on their site so they can show you ads.
 When you post a link to your own website, you are telling people to leave.
 The system sees this and purposely shows your post to fewer people.